gary-crosby/asteroidattack/README.md

 # Asteroid Attack!

 Asteroid Attack! is a simple retro-inspired space shooter game where you defend your spaceship from incoming asteroids.

-The game aesthetics were loosely inspired some of the early video games that had a limited color palette and simple, vector-based graphics.
+The game aesthetics were loosely inspired some of the early video games that had a limited color palette and simple vector-based graphics.

 ## Notes